Skip to Content

 A lot of people make their decision about which machine to buy based on what the machine’s cutting capabilities are.
 The Cricut Explore Air 2 doesn’t cut the biggest number of materials, nor can it accommodate the longest range of materials.

-But in my opinion, it hits the sweet spot of cutting the materials most people likely want to cut at a great price point.
+But in my opinion, it hits a sweet spot of cutting the materials most people likely want to cut at a great price point.
 The Cricut Explore Air can cut over 100 materials using it’s premium fine-point blade.

 Cricut machine on a table with plants